The role of Fire Prevention is to keep the citizens and employees of Grande Prairie safe through education and enforcement of fire safety practices.

 - Never use flowerpots or planters to dispose of smoking material

 - Always use a smoking materials receptacle designed for exterior use when outdoors

-- Keep children safe. ensure all lighters and matches are locked and out of reach from children
+- Keep children safe, and ensure all lighters and matches are locked and out of reach of children

 - Keep matches and lighters out of reach of children

 - Keep exits unblocked by decorations, chairs, or other items